Theory of functional connections applied to quadratic and nonlinear programming under equality constraints: Quadratic programming subject to linear equality constraints

+More specifically, full-space methods \cite{QP3, QP3, 2009r} directly handle the indefinite KKT system \eqref{KKT} by employing, for example, a triangular factorization which is usually in the form of an efficient \textit{symmetric indefinite factorization}.

+Range-space methods (the so-called Schur-complement method or block-elimination approach) \cite{2009r, QP3, fullsp08} require $Q$ to be positive-definite (and thus nonsingular) so that $\bfa{x}$ can be obtained by eliminating the first block of \eqref{KKT}:

+Null-space methods (which form the second TFC constrained expression to be discussed below) use an $n \times (n-m)$ matrix $\B{N}$ which is a basis for the nullspace of $\B{A}$ \cite{fullsp08}.
+These methods do not require that $Q$ is nonsingular and hence has wider applicability than the range-space methods \cite{QP3}.

-In this paper, two distinct constrained expressions are derived using the \TFC.
-The first constrained expression, which is obtained via the original formulation of the \TFC, uses a free function $\B{g}$, where its dimension is the same as the dimension of the solution vector $\B{x}$.
-This approach leads to a consistent linear system with (either nonsingular or singular) $n\times n$ coefficient matrix.
-The solution of this system is obtained through pseudo-inverse.
-The second approach, which take advantage of the computation of the null space of matrix, $N = {\rm null}(A)$, satisfying $A N = 0$, uses a constrained expression with a free function $\B{g}$ with dimension $(n-p)$, where $p = \text{rank}(A)$.
-Both approaches assumes rank$(A) = p \le m$, where $m$ is the number of equality constraints.
+In the following Sections \ref{ibelt} and \ref{iibelt}, two distinct approaches are introduced using the two TFC constrained expressions presented in Subsections \ref{1tie} and \ref{2tie}.
+The \textit{first approach} employs the TFC to specify constrained expression \eqref{eta} whose form is in Subsection \ref{1tie}, which uses a free vector $\B{g}$ having the same size as the solution vector $\B{x}$'s dimension.
+This approach transforms the given linear equality constrained QP problem to an unconstrained linear system with (either nonsingular or singular) $n\times n$ coefficient matrix.
+The solution of this system is obtained through the Moore--Penrose pseudo-inverse.
+The second approach utilizes the \textit{null-space methods} \cite{QP3, 2009r}, whose constrained expression is presented in Subsection \ref{2tie} using \textit{variable reduction method} \cite{2009proj}.
+This approach takes advantage of the basis $\B{N}$ for the nullspace of matrix $\B{A}$ and uses a \textit{free function} $\B{g}$ with dimension $(n-p)$, where $p = \text{rank}(\B{A})$.
+Here, the constrained QP problem is also transformed into a linear system, but now it has nonsingular coefficient matrix.
+Both approaches assume rank$(\B{A}) = p \le m$, where $m$ is the number of equality constraints.